The 10 Podcast Statistics Every Marketer Should Know

 Ad spend on podcasts was estimated to be around $34 million dollars.
 Currently, advertisers are interested in spending on podcasts because surveys suggest that podcasts do not normally engender advertising aversion (Columbia University).
 Marketers are finding that people do not mind ads within podcasts because they are read by their hosts and because they are naturally woven into the content.
 Similar to tactics seen in video influencer marketing, marketing through podcast influencers means that there is a transference of credibility.
 This means that advertisements or sponsorships on podcasts come off as authentic and customize.

 9. 9 out of 10 marketers believe that podcasting represents uncharted territory & opportunity

-Podcast consumers are more likely to use social media than the average American, and tend to be more tech savvy (Edison Research).
-On social, podcast consumers will be more likely to follow companies (47%) and brands than the average American (28%).
+Podcast consumers are more likely to use social media than the average American and tend to be more tech savvy (Edison Research).
+On social media, podcast consumers will be more likely to follow companies (47%) and brands than the average American (28%).
 This will serve well to brands looking to advertise to specific audiences across different mediums.
 With 70% of podcast listeners casted between the millennial ages of 18-44, it is unsurprising that podcast listeners have also dedicated users of social media (Nielson).

 Also See Our Posts On:

 January 28, 2017 By Mediakix Team